-My Decision to Use Debt to Improve my Home Value
+Using Debt to Improve my Home Value

-When the sales rep arrived, I wasn’t sure how many windows I wanted to replace.
+When the sales representative arrived, I wasn’t sure how many windows I wanted to replace.
 I didn’t know if I wanted to replace any doors either.
 Honestly, I just wanted to learn more about how much windows would cost, how much it would be to install, and what I could expect going forward.

 We walked throughout the first floor.
-The windows sales rep explained to me how my windows were single pane and were most likely the original windows.
+The windows sales representative explained to me how my windows were single pane and were most likely the original windows.
 They were not energy efficient, and potentially were letting in UV rays into my house.

 He showed me the catalog and noticed that we could have an extra match of color and keep many of the same nice elements by replacing the windows.

-How Much Does a Window Cost?
+How Much Does a New Window Cost?

-For 8 windows, I was quoted a little over $8,500.
+For 8 windows, I was quoted roughly $8,500.

 My front door has a little bit of a gap between the floor and door.
 In addition, the window is a single pane window.
 All together, the front door is very energy inefficient and makes the house quite cold when it’s below 0 in January and February!

 For the front door, I was quote for $3,500 for the door and install.
 The door and window will be energy efficient and give a little bit more privacy into the main entrance.

 - A value add for my energy bills and my comfort living in the house